Particular/Workshop/README.md

   - Ensure all HTML template files are closed when the application is run, or:
   - Manually change the browser address to the root URL.

+## Preparing your machine for the advanced exercises

+If you completed all the standard exercises, first of all, well done!

+You can now attempt the advanced exercises.
+Don't worry if you don't manage to start or complete the advanced exercises during the workshop.
+You can also attempt them after the workshop is finished.
+If you have questions, you can ask them during the workshop or in our [community discussion forum](https://groups.google.com/forum/#!forum/particularsoftware).

+It is likely that you will have to read documentation for the Particular Service Platform to finish the advanced exercises.
+Links to documentation will be provided.

+To complete the advanced exercises, you first need to install the rest of the Particular Service Platform:

+- ServicePulse: a web app which monitors your endpoints.
+- ServiceInsight: a desktop app which visualises the flow of messages within and between endpoints in detail.
+- ServiceControl: a Windows service which collects the data that drives ServicePulse and ServiceInsight.

+Run the [Particular Platform Installer](https://particular.net/start-platform-download) again, selecting ServiceControl, ServiceInsight, and ServicePulse.

+When installation has completed, click "Start ServiceControl Management".

+You may now close the Particular Service Platform Installation window.

+In the ServiceControl Management window, click "Add new instance".

+In the settings for the new instance, there are two choices you must make:

+- "Transport": choose "MSMQ".
+- "Audit forwarding": choose "Off".

+All other settings should be left with their default values.

+Click "Add".

+After the instance has been added, make a note of the name of the instance.
+This will usually be "Particular.ServiceControl".

+You may now close the ServiceControl Management window.

+You're now ready to attempt the advanced exercises!

 ## FAQ

 If the answer to your question is not listed here, consult your on-site trainer.